bootstrap-vue/bootstrap-vue/docs/components/card/README.md

 <!-- card-img-3.vue -->
 ```

+When using the `img` slot, it is reccommended to apply the class `img-flud` (as in the above
+example) to ensure responsiveness.

 #### Header and footer:
 Add an optional header and/or footer within a card via the `header`/`footer`